 Home-Based Learning

-Reading every day is an easy way for families to prevent summer learning loss.
-Create opportunities for kids to read a variety of materials, like books, comic books, ebooks, magazines, and informational online articles.
-Start a family book club, or help your child organize a book club with his or her friends.
-For other skills, like math, science, and social sciences, try online resources like videos and worksheets.
+Reading daily is an easy way for families to prevent summer learning loss.
+Create opportunities for kids to read a variety of materials, such as books, comic books, ebooks, magazines, and informational online articles.
+Start a family book club or help your child organize their own with friends.

 Literacy Programs

-Use your local resources, like public parks, zoos, aquariums, and museums to create fun, interactive learning opportunities all summer long.
-Plan a day trip to one of these locations by checking out their website, then come up with some ways to add value to the visit, such as shareable facts, a scavenger hunt, or a pop quiz with prizes.
+Use local resources, such as public parks, zoos, aquariums, and museums, to create fun, interactive learning opportunities all summer.
+Check out the websites of these locations before planning a day trip, then come up with some ways to add value to the visit, such as shareable facts, a scavenger hunt, or a pop quiz with prizes.

 Educational Camps

-Check with your local parks and recreation department to see if special camps are offered during the summer.
-Day camps covering topics like robotics, Lego engineering, nature experiences, and even crime scene investigation are some of the many offerings you might find.
-The American Camp Association makes it easy to find educational camps in your area with its searchable database that allows you to narrow down camps by geographical location and other options, such as academic focus.
+Check with local parks and your recreation department to see if special camps are offered during the summer.
+Day camps may cover topics like robotics, Lego engineering, nature experiences, and even crime scene investigation, among other offerings you might find.
+The American Camp Association makes it easy to find educational camps in your area with a searchable database that allows you to narrow down camps by geographical location and other options, such as academic focus.

 No matter which methods your family chooses to combat summer slide, just remember to keep the focus on having fun together!